endiangroup/endian.io/content/articles/compandauth/index.md

 All methods that don’t return a `bool` mutate the 'master' integer in some form.
 Using this interface also gives us a neat ability to create an alternative implementation using unix timestamps with a separate set of behaviours.
 I’ll leave it up to the reader to figure out what properties that brings and what it might be useful for (or for the less inclined you can take a look at the [README](https://github.com/endiangroup/compandauth/blob/master/README.md)).

-For the very inclined, you can find the TLA+/PlusCal version of the above: https://github.com/endiangroup/compandauth/blob/master/compareandauth.tla
+For the very inclined, you can find the TLA+/PlusCal version of the above in [the repo](https://github.com/endiangroup/compandauth/blob/master/compareandauth.tla).

 ---